Azure-Samples/confidential-container-samples/cvm-python-app-remoteattest/readme.md

-# CVM Remote Attestation Web API Helper Application
+# Confidential VM (AMD SEV-SNP) Remote Attestation Web API Helper Application

 This solution is to be deployed on a [Azure Confidential VM's DCav5/Ecav5](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-vm-overview) and will run a Python web Server that leverages a [CVM attestation client](https://github.com/Azure/confidential-computing-cvm-guest-attestation) to do the below: